chiselWare/00-000-dff/README.md

 ## Description

 The Dff is a parameterized D-flip-flop.
+This is a toy example that can be used as a template for serious designs.

 ## Getting Started